 artistic director, violin

-Hailed by The New York Times for "impassioned" playing and "clear articulation and unity of purpose," violinist Kate Ransom is a distinguished chamber musician, recitalist and teacher who has presented hundreds of concerts in major chamber music concert halls in North America and Europe.
-Ms. Ransom is artistic director of Serafin Ensemble, founding violinist of Serafin String Quartet - lauded by Gramophone and Fanfare Magazine for the Naxos release of early works by Pulitzer Prize-winning composer Jennifer Higdon and by The Strad Magazine and American Record Guide for their debut Centaur release.
+Hailed in the New York Times for "impassioned" playing and "clear articulation and unity of purpose," violinist Kate Ransom is a distinguished chamber musician, recitalist and teacher who has presented hundreds of concerts in major chamber music concert halls in North America and Europe.
+Ms. Ransom is artistic director of Serafin Ensemble and Serafin Summer Music, an outgrowth of Serafin String Quartet which has been lauded by Gramophone and Fanfare Magazine for the 2013 Naxos release of early works by Pulitzer Prize-winning composer Jennifer Higdon and by The Strad Magazine and American Record Guide for their 2010 Centaur debut release.
 As founding and six-year member of the Alexander String Quartet, she received first prize and audience prize at the London String Quartet Competition and toured internationally.
-Ms. Ransom is a frequent collaborator on series and festivals throughout the United States, and has performed with artists and ensembles such as David Coucheron, Charles Abramovic, Steven Tenenbom, Sadao Harada, Eliot Fisk, and members of the Cleveland and Philadelphia Orchestras, Eroica Trio, Empire Brass Quintet and Orion, Attacca, and Vega String Quartets.
-Presently, Ms. Ransom is an adjunct violin instructor at the University of Delaware and she has previously held visiting artist positions at Brevard College and Lehigh University.
-She has also held Ensemble-in-Residence positions at the University of Delaware, St. Lawrence University, SUNY-Potsdam, Lehigh University and Brevard College.
+She is a frequent collaborator with other artists and ensembles and has concertized with David Coucheron, Charles Abramovic, Steven Tenenbom, Sadao Harada, Eliot Fisk, and members of the Cleveland and Philadelphia Orchestras, Atlanta Symphony, Eroica Trio, Empire Brass Quintet and Orion, Attacca, and Vega String Quartets.
+Ms. Ransom’s recital and solo performances include the Bach Concerto for Two Violins; complete Brahms violin sonatas in PA, TX and DE; complete violin Beethoven sonatas in DE, FL, PA and VT; and the Mozart Symphonie Concertante in DE.
+She has recorded for Gallo, CRI, Centaur, Klavier and Naxos.
+Ms. Ransom has been an adjunct violin instructor at University of Delaware and she has held visiting artist positions at Brevard College and Lehigh University.
+She has also held Ensemble in Residence positions at University of Delaware, St. Lawrence University, SUNY-Potsdam, Lehigh University and Brevard College.
 Ms. Ransom pursued post-graduate chamber music study at The Juilliard School with Robert Mann and holds master's and bachelor's degrees in violin performance from Yale University and University of Michigan, respectively.
 Her major teachers were Paul Makanovitzky, Szymon Goldberg and Ivan Galamian, and she was a chamber music protégé of Tokyo Quartet.
 Devoted to organizational advancement in the arts, she has held executive positions at music schools since 1990 and is currently president of The Music School of Delaware.
 Ms. Ransom plays a violin made in 1728 by the Venetian master, Sanctus Serafin.

 Hailed as a “wizard” and “genius,” Amos Fayette makes music come alive whenever he picks up his violin.
 Born into a family of musicians, Mr. Fayette started playing the violin at age two.
 He made his professional debut at the age of eight and has since enjoyed a diverse career as a performer, educator, and administrator.
 In demand as a recitalist and solo performer, his appearances range from Barge Music, to the Festival Le Vigan in France, and to the New World Symphony in South Beach.
 Recent engagements include appearances at La Chaillol, The Biggs Museum of American Art, and several appearances for The Music School of Delaware.
 Mr. Fayette’s orchestral career spans four continents and includes appearances with many of the world’s leading conductors.
 He has performed as concertmaster with Michael Tilson Thomas, Alasdair Neale, Michael Frances and Timothy Hankewich in venues ranging from The Tanglewood Music Center to Orchestra Iowa.
 Recent appointments include concertmaster of the Mid-Atlantic Symphony and as the founding concertmaster of the Washington Heights Chamber Orchestra.
 He currently holds a bachelor’s degree from the Peabody Conservatory of the John Hopkins University and a master’s degree from the famed Juilliard School of Music.
 Presently, Mr. Fayette works as the Milford Branch Director for The Music School of Delaware, the only statewide and nationally accredited community music school in the United States.